CasualX/chipgame/readme.md

 Chip's Challenge Remake
 =======================

-A passion project born from fond memories of the classic puzzle game *Chip’s Challenge*, rewritten from scratch in Rust.
+A passion project born from nostalgia of the classic puzzle game *Chip’s Challenge*, rewritten from scratch in Rust.

 Features
 --------